Pipeline Overview

 • Using a combination of bioinformatics and experimental methods, allowing rapid and accurate identification of small molecule binding sites.

 • Using a combination of many modern methods to discover new molecules with therapeutic potential that interact directly with mRNA.
-In the RNA platform, we have successfully applied methods for modeling the structures of biological molecules and their complexes, traditional medicinal chemistry technologies, distinct procedures for screening and optimizing the structures of hits and leading compounds, as well as a wide range of approaches to evaluate the activity of compounds in vitro and in
+In the RNA platform, we have successfully applied methods for modeling the structures of biological molecules and their complexes, traditional medicinal chemistry technologies, distinct procedures for screening and optimizing the structures of hits and leading compounds, as well as a wide range of approaches to evaluate the activity of compounds in vitro and in vivo

 Publications